 - Valentine had a cameo appearance as himself in an episode of Fantasy Island in the 1977-78 offseason.

 Ellis Valentine's Peak

-The most similar player to Ellis Valentine at these ages was a contemporary of his who has been elected to the Hall of Merit
+The most similar player to Ellis Valentine at these ages was a contemporary who ended his career with 12 All-Star appearances, 7 Gold Gloves, 3,110 hits, 465 home runs, and election to the Baseball Hall of Fame in his first year of eligibility.

-The above table does include one Hall-of-Famer, although George Kell is a somewhat questionable Hall-of-Fame selection.
-Most of the rest of Valentine's comps perhaps give a better sense of how good a career Valentine might have had if he had maintained his early level for longer: good to very good and mostly memorable players who nevertheless ended their careers a clear level or two below even casual Hall-of-Fame consideration.
+Of course, you can't expect anybody to play until they're 43 years old and Winfield is the only Hall-of-Famer in the above table.
+Most of the rest of Valentine's comps perhaps give a better sense of how good a career Valentine might have had if he had maintained his early level for longer: good to very good and mostly memorable players, most of whom ended their careers a clear level or two below Hall-of-Fame consideration.

 Ellis Valentine's Fielding